joydipkanjilal/microservices-api-gateway/README.md

-# An ASP.NET Core Microservices-based Application that uses an API Gateway
+# Using an API Gateway in an ASP.NET Core Microservices-based Application

 To clone the repository into your local computer, execute the following command at the command window: